surajkarki66/glasir/README.md

 # Glasir
 This is our first academic project.
 This is a freelancing web application.

-## To start the development server.
+## To start the node development server.
  - yarn install
  - yarn run dev